 UK and USA healthcare systems vary greatly, but here in the UK I think we face massive challenges due to drugs that extend men’s lives simply not being available.

-Some men in the UK are lucky enough to have private medical insurance (PMI), but only roughly 11% of the UK population are in that position.
+Some men in the UK are lucky enough to have private medical insurance (PMI), but most of the UK population are not in that position.
 Everybody else has to rely on the care provided by our National Health Service (NHS) which is, in the main, free at point of access, although paid for by tax and National Insurance charges raised on our earnings.

 A choice of treatments